BABAO represents biological anthropologists and osteoarchaeologists with diverse professional expertise, interests and roles.

 Dr Anna Williams (she/her/hers)

-Dr Anna Williams is Principal Enterprise Fellow (equivalent to Reader) in Forensic Anthropology at the University of Huddersfield, where she runs the MSc in Forensic Anthropology and is a Module Leader for the BSc and MSci courses in Forensic and Analytical Sciences.
+Professor Anna Williams is Professor of Forensic Science at the University of Central Lancashire, and is Manager of the Lancashire Forensic Science Academy.
 She specialises in decomposition and taphonomy research, and is casework active.
-Her background is in Archaeology and Anthropology (MA Oxford, 1998); Forensic Anthropology (MSc, Bradford, 1999) and her PhD (Sheffield, 2005) focused on the determination of the trauma-death interval in bone fractures, using histological methods.
+Her background is in Archaeology and Anthropology (MA, Oxford, 1998); Forensic Anthropology (MSc, Bradford, 1999) and her PhD (Sheffield, 2005) focused on the determination of the trauma-death interval in bone fractures, using histological methods.
 After her PhD, Anna was a post-doctoral researcher at Cranfield University for two years, and then Lecturer in Forensic Anthropology there from 2006-2013.
-She joined the University of Huddersfield in 2013 as a Senior Lecturer and was promoted to Principal Enterprise Fellow in 2015.
+She was Senior Lecturer in Forensic Anthropology (2013-15), Principal Enterprise Fellow (2015-2021) and Deputy Director of the Secure Societies Institute (2019-21) at the University of Huddersfield, before moving to the University of Central Lancashire and the Lancashire Forensic Science Academy in 2021.
 She is a Fellow of the Higher Education Academy (HEA), the Institute for Civil Protection and Emergency Management (ICPEM) and the Royal Anthropological Institute (RAI).
-She is Editor of the Crime, Security and Society journal, and serves on the Home Office Search Technologies Academic Research Team (START).

 Anna serves on the Equality, Diversity and Inclusion sub-committee of BABAO due to her interest in gender parity in biological and forensic anthropology.
 She has carried out research into the dominance of women in forensic anthropology education and practice.